We’ve all heard the outrage over what some have deemed to be a highly inappropriate Super Bowl Halftime Show by Shakira and JLo.

 Not to worry.
 Judah has been a busy man and has another son, Shelah, but he is still too young to help out with the situation.
 And we have another problem.
-Judah is probably thinking that this woman, Tamar, is either a murderer or cursed because his sons keep dying.
+Judah probably thinks that this woman, Tamar, is either a murderer.
+Or he believes that she is cursed because his sons keep dying.
 So, he never actually hands Shelah over to her when he is old enough to get the job done.

 Tamar, being a woman living in a time when women’s rights were whatever the men told them their rights were, devises a plan.